gep13-talks/GitHubReleaseDemos/abstract.md

-Have you ever needed to control the version number of your open source application on GitHub?
-If so, you will likely know that it can be hard!
-You may have tried to use some form of auto incrementing number, or stored the version in a text file hoping that someone will remember to update it.
-Both of these approaches (and there are plenty others) will work, but they are fragile, and donít account for some of the more complicated scenarios.
+Have you ever been really excited about shipping a new version of your application, only to find out that you haven't done some of the administration "stuff" for it?

-And then, after controlling the version number, you then want to generate Release Notes for that newly released version.
-How can you do this without manually trawling through the revision history?
+For example, understanding and documenting exactly what is included in the new release?
+Creating release notes for the end user, or even knowing what the "correct" next version number for the application should be!

-In this session, we will look at how we can improve the versioning strategy of your application using a combination of branching strategy (Gitflow), Semantic Versioning, an open source tool called GitVersion, and the commit history of your Git repository.
-With the version number in place, we will then use the Issue and Milestone tracking functionality in GitHub to automatically generate a set of concise release notes using a tool called GitReleaseManager.
+In this session, we will look at a series of different strategies, and tools, that can be used to aid in the complete application development and deployment lifecycle, in order to allow you to "just ship it"!